ChristopherNeuwirth/prototype-starter/README.md

 # New Project Starter Monorepo

 This project is a starter to kickstart prototype and spa development with a middleware setup.
-Waste no time setup up a boilerplate isntead put the energy in realizing your idea not wasting it into seting things up.
+Waste no time setup up a boilerplate instead put the energy in realizing your idea not wasting it into seting things up.

 The project uses a monorepo approach and contains the sources for the ui and the api.